50 Virtual Giving Tuesday Service Ideas

 - Volunteer Match - Check out one of the biggest networks of nonprofits and volunteers in the nation.
-It has an entire section on their website dedicated to virtual opportunities at nonprofits across the U.S.
+It has an entire section on its website dedicated to virtual opportunities at nonprofits across the U.S.

 - Direct Relief - This organization works with people impacted by emergencies and people living in poverty across the U.S. and around the world.
 During COVID they’ve also focused on delivering protective gear.
 If you have PPE to donate, they have a network of warehouses and logistics capabilities to help get the PPE where it needs to go.

 - Translate for Others - Translators Without Borders is working with the World Health Organization to translate important COVID information.
 They need translators to help with medical jargon.

 - Visit the Marketplace - Points of Light has a volunteer marketplace connecting you to nonprofits that need help in your area.

 - Reach Out - Table Wisdom brings you together via video conference with someone who may be feeling isolated because of social distancing.
 Sometimes we all just need a little human connection, even if it is over video.

 - Charity Navigator - If you’re considering making a cash donation to a nonprofit, use Charity Navigator to make sure they’re on the up and up.
 The site tracks and evaluates almost 2 million charities.

 - Books for Others - Bookshare needs virtual volunteers to categorize and describe images for books that are distributed to special needs kids and adults.

 - Smithsonian Digital Volunteers - Help one of the nation’s treasured institutions make historical documents more accessible.
 Thousands of volunteers have been working since 2013 to transcribe all kinds of documents and there’s still lots of work to do.